3bdoibrahim/ValidIt/README.md

 # Getting started
-ValidIt is an extensible and standalone PHP data validation class that makes validating any data easy and painless.
+ValidIt is standalone PHP data validation class that makes validating any data easy and painless.

 ## Installation
 1. Download ValidIt